Views:2 Author:Site Editor Publish Time: 2021-11-19 Origin:Site

 1. Write a list of essential features and desirable extras

 Most hospital beds for the home are usually wooden, electric, height adjustable, and will normally have a profiling mattress platform.
 From here, there is a whole array of options available.
-They can be supplied with side rails, in different wood colours, with a trendelenburg/tilt feature, and with a low height range.
+They can be supplied with side rails, in different wood colors, with a trendelenburg/tilt feature, and with a low height range.
 Ensure you write a list of features you must have on the bed (e.g. side rails, height adjustment), and also a list of bonus features (e.g. dark wood colour, low height range).
 This will help you to be clear when looking for beds.

 Possible features you may want to include: